- Multinationals benefit most from globalisation according to 87% of EU citizens

 developing countries, consumers all benefit from globalisation according to a majority of

 EU citizens.
-However, farmers and small and medium sized companies seem to lose out.
+However, farmers and small and medium sized companies seem to lose out. - Over three in four citizens in the European Union have heard of globalisation

 Awareness of the concept of globalisation seems to be high in most Member States.